A Brief History

 7. Genocide of Yazidis.

 On August 5, 2014, Al Jazeera reported that an IS offensive in the Sinjar area of northern Iraq had forced 30,000–50,000 Yazidis to flee into the mountains fearing they would be killed by the IS.
 They had been threatened with death if they refused conversion to Islam.
 On August 6, The Islamic State kidnapped 400 Yazidi women in Sinjar to sell them as sex slaves.
 On August 8, The United States of America (US) asserted that the systematic destruction of the Yazidi people by the Islamic State was genocide.
 Just two days later, The Huffington Post reported that Islamic State militants have killed at least 500 members of Iraq’s Yazidi minority, burying some alive.
 On August 14, Britain’s Daily Mail reported that the Islamic State might even be trying to impregnate Yazidi women in order to destroy that ethnic group’s blond bloodline!

 Elsewhere, other genocidal activities included The Islamic State executing 700 members of a Syrian tribe, mostly civilians, reportedly for refusing to convert to Islam on August 17, 2014.

 8. Stifling Knowledge

-In mid-August 2014, The Islamic State banned the study of philosophy and chemistry in schools in the northern Syrian city of Al Raqa and established an Islamic curriculum for students thereby taking the kind of closed mind approach to learning as we find with the infamous Association of Deletionist Wikipedians.
+In mid-August 2014, The Islamic State banned the study of philosophy and chemistry in schools in the northern Syrian city of Al Raqa and established an Islamic curriculum for students thereby taking a closed minded approach to learning.

 For more information, please see…